Nottingham-CTU/Custom-Record-Naming/README.md

 If enabled on a project where DAGs are used, this module also provides DAG specific public survey URLs.

+*Note: If using a public survey, the numbering may not be applied correctly when using the "multiple pages" question display format.
+Use the "all on one page" format to avoid this issue.*

 ## Project-level configuration options